The Crime of Forgery

 Forgery is a serious offense and it is punishable as a felony in all fifty states.
-In most cases, it is penalized as a federal crime.
-Forgery is the crime of making, altering, use, or possession of false writing in order to commit a crime or fraud.
-Essentially, if a person fakes another individual’s signature or imitates handwriting on important documents, this can be considered forgery.
+In most cases, it is penalized as a federal offense; and is defined as the crime of making, altering, use, or possession of false writing in order to commit a crime or fraud – especially, if a person fakes another individual’s signature or imitates handwriting on important documents.

-When a person commits forgery, the person must intentionally alter a document in a dishonest way.
-Forgery is not only faking signatures.
-It can also be altering existing writing if the changing of the material affects a person’s legal rights.
+When a person commits forgery, the person must intentionally alter a document in a dishonest way; which means not only faking signatures, but can also be altering existing writing if the changing of the material affects a person’s legal rights.
 Deleting, adding, or changing significant portions of a document can also be considered an illegal or forged alteration.

 In order for false writing to be considered forgery, the writing must have apparent legal significant.
 For example, if a person forges a passport, driver’s license, or government-issued document then this will constitute forgery.
 A document need not necessarily be a legal or government- issued document.
 It simply needs to affect a person’s rights and obligations in order to be considered fraud.

-In order to be guilty of forgery, the defendant must intend to defraud someone or some entity.
-As a federal law, forgery is punishable by a fine and up to fifteen years in prison.
-Federal law also prohibits forms of forgery such as counterfeiting money, or forging immigration documents and military discharge certificates.
+In order to be guilty of forgery, the defendant must intend to defraud someone or some entity; as a federal law, it is punishable by a fine and up to fifteen years in prison.
+Federal law also prohibits forms of falsification such as counterfeiting money, or faking immigration documents and military discharge certificates.